Decomposition in Biological Systems

 Basic Concepts

-The rate of decomposition is influenced by a variety of factors, including the type of organic matter, the temperature, the pH, and the presence of oxygen.
-The products of decomposition can include carbon dioxide, water, and methane.
+The rate of decomposition is influenced by a variety of factors, including the type of organic matter, the temperature, the moisture content, the pH, and the presence of oxygen.
+The products of decomposition can include carbon dioxide, water, methane, and various other inorganic and organic compounds.

 Equipment and Techniques